The German ambassador to China, Jan Hecker, dies | DW | 06.09.2021

 The German ambassador to China and Angela Merkel confidant Jan Hecker has died after only a few days in the ambassadorial role, the Foreign Ministry announced on Monday morning.

-"It is with deep sadness and dismay that we learned of the sudden death of the German Ambassador to China," the ministry said in a statement.
+"It is with deep sadness and dismay that we learned of the sudden death of the German ambassador in China," the ministry said in a statement.

-"Our thoughts at this moment are with his family and the people who were close to him."

 Hecker and his family arrived in Beijing in August, and he had submitted his diplomatic credentials and had begun working at the end of the month.